jacksjud/microservice/README.md

 # PYTHON3 --

     * Assuming you have imported zmq

+    You'll start by declaring and connecting your request socket(s).
+You'll also want to define your data in the format shown.
+Then, you will send it as shown below, and receive the acknowledgement.

     # REQUEST ===================================================================================================